Part 1: Creating a child care emergency preparedness plan

 Step 4: hold drills and revise your plan

-It is important to practice evacuation and shelter-in-place drills on a regular basis.
+It's important to practice evacuation and shelter-in-place drills on a regular basis.

 - Follow state licensing and other applicable regulations for drill frequency and type (in many cases, this is monthly)

-- Involve all children who are present at the time of the practice drill in the drill;
+- Involve all children who are present at the time of the practice drill

-- Complete a drill log.
+- Complete a drill log

-Emergency preparedness plans should be reviewed at least yearly for accuracy, and updated as staffing changes occur.
+Emergency preparedness plans should be reviewed at least yearly for accuracy and updated as staffing changes occur.
 It's a good idea to consult with emergency services when creating or making changes to the emergency portion of your plans.
 They can provide valuable feedback and suggestions.

 Disclaimer